Senegal - Country Commercial Guide

 Last published date:

-Top sectors with potential for U.S. companies include the oil and gas sector; power generation systems and equipment; gas-to-power systems and equipment; automobiles/trucks and automotive parts; aircraft; construction equipment; agricultural equipment; medical equipment, accessories, and services; telecommunications equipment; software; data management systems; and computers and peripherals.
+Top sectors with potential for U.S. companies include the oil and gas sector; power generation systems and equipment; gas-to-power systems and equipment; agribusiness; agricultural equipment; automobiles/trucks and automotive parts; aircraft/aviation; construction equipment; medical equipment, accessories, and services; telecommunications equipment; software; data management systems; computers and peripherals; and logistics.

-Major infrastructure projects include the development of a new city in Diamniadio near Dakar, healthcare and hospital upgrades, toll road development, dam construction on the Senegal River, electrical power line and distribution upgrades, fiber optic cable landings and extensions, and carrier-neutral datacenters.
+Major infrastructure projects include the development of a new city in Diamniadio near Dakar, healthcare and hospital upgrades, toll road development, electrical power line and distribution upgrades, fiber optic cable landings and extensions, and carrier-neutral datacenters.
 Construction activities fuel demand for construction equipment, particularly re-conditioned equipment.

 Key commercial opportunities in the agricultural sector include farming equipment, expanded irrigation systems, postharvest handling systems, storage, and silo facilities.